You probably hear and say “Good job!” all the time. Discover why doing so may not be a good idea and what you can say instead.

 Read more about how to help your child focus.

-3. We make assumptions on how kids should feel
+3. We make assumptions about how kids should feel

 Not all things are “good” to our kids, and saying “Good job” assumes we know how they should feel.